commande-online/commande-online.github.io/index.md

 ### Error object

-In case a request doesn't work properly, an error is thrown on the server and sent back to the caller.
+In case a request doesn't work properly, an error is thrown on the server and sent back to the caller through a JSON object